 For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has distributed to each of you.Romans 12:3 NIV

 But while it is tempting to think that Paul is talking about self-esteem here, he really is not.
-What your sober judgement is concerned with here is determining how God has equipped you to serve within the body.
-It is performing a self evaluation of your spiritual giftedness, or calling.
+What your sober judgment is concerned with here is determining how God has equipped you to serve within the body.
+It is performing a self-evaluation of your spiritual giftedness, or calling.
 Verses four through eight make that clear.
 We are members of one body, each with differing gifts.
-And it is important to understand what part each of us play within that body.
+And it is important to understand what part each of us plays within that body.

 To think of yourself with sober judgment is challenging.
 It almost requires that you step outside of yourself.
 And then judge as an impartial outsider.
 It requires that you be honest with yourself concerning your strengths and weaknesses.
 Rather than look at what you want to do, look at how God has equipped you.
 That is what Paul means when he talks about the measure of faith distributed to you.

 Overall, Paul gives us some good advice here concerning our spiritual giftedness.
 In the two previous verses, he has told us to offer ourselves as living sacrifices to God and to be transformed by the renewing of our minds.
 That is really an essential first step.
 And then, with renewed minds, we should think of ourselves with sober judgment.
 Looking to find our place within the body.
 The place that God has equipped us for.